Calibrating a variable area flow meter with an Alicat

 Variable area flow meters, commonly known as rotameters, use the pressure of a flow stream to determine a volumetric flow measurement.
-The pressure of the flow stream causes a ball situated within a conical tube to float.
-The height of the ball is directly correlated with the flow rate of the gas or liquid.
+The pressure causes a ball within a conical tube to float, and the height is directly correlated with the flow rate of the gas or liquid.
 When operating in standard fluid, temperature, and pressure conditions, the volumetric flow equals the mass flow of the fluid.

 Each variable flow meter is calibrated to a specific gas, standard temperature, and standard pressure.
 Rotameters provide high accuracy measurements when operating within these specific calibration conditions, however this accuracy decreases as process conditions change.
 It is important to calibrate a rotameter using its original calibration conditions.
 If a calibration lab is not easily accessible, an Alicat mass flow controller can be used to perform calibrations.

 Challenge: Fluctuating temperature and pressure conditions

 It is important to regulate temperature and pressure conditions during calibration to ensure the rotameter is properly calibrated.
 Most industrial environments are kept within a few degrees of one another, so temperature-induced inaccuracies tend to be a minimal.
 If needed, a thermostat can be adjusted to match the calibration conditions more closely.